![]() |

 12 We

-go fishing with Juan and
+go fishing with Juan DAY It's

 hard to say, exactly, just what this day has been like.
 We arrived at